 Co-founder of The Huffington Post and author of The Sleep Revolution, Arianna Huffington gives her golden rules for a peaceful night’s sleep

-Here are her nine rules for achieving better sleep and ditching bad habits.
+Here are her nine rules for creating good bedtime habits and ditching bad habits.

 1. Make sleep a priority

 “32 per cent of people in the UK said they averaged less than the recommended minimum seven hours of sleep per night.”

 Not getting enough pillow time can lead to a range of problems – from decreasing your productivity at work to more serious health risks such as type 2 diabetes and depression.
 In Arianna’s case, this resulted in total burnout.
 “I experienced first-hand the high price we’re paying for cheating sleep when I collapsed from exhaustion.”

 “Sleep is a key element of our wellbeing.
 Once I started getting seven or eight hours, it became easier to make wiser decisions and connect more deeply with myself and others.”

 2. Make sure you get the right amount of sleep

 “For individuals between the ages of 18 and 60, a minimum of seven hours of sleep a night is essential for optimal health.”

 The National Sleep Foundation has broken it down accordingly: